he-dev/Martini/README.md

 ---

 **`Martini`** is a growing library for reading and writing `ini` files.
-Like my other projects its main purpose is simple usage with advanced features.
+Like my other projects its main purpose is simple usage with advanced features that meet all clean-code rules.

-Don't be shocked that the entire code is inside a single file `Program.cs`.
-I keep it that way to be able to implemement changes quickly and experiment easily.
-Besides that (it will be refactored later when the API is stable) everything else meets all clean-code rules.

 ### Features
 **`Martini`**'s features: